-A more granular understanding of the complex radicalization environment and recruitment patterns identified in this study would allow for a more informed counter-radicalization strategy and effective counternarrative campaigns targeting the most susceptible age groups.
+A more granular understanding of the complex radicalization environment and recruitment patterns identified in this study would allow for a more counter-radicalization informed strategy and effective counternarrative campaigns targeting the most susceptible age groups.
 Moreover, these counter-radicalization efforts would benefit from frequent monitoring and assessment of evolving radicalization patterns in the region.
-Ultimately, the long-term success of these efforts will be determined by the ability to adjust to and anticipate the radicalization trends.
+Ultimately, the long-term success of these efforts will be determined by the ability to adjust to and anticipate radicalization trends.